JChinchilla91/web-sprint-challenge-authentication-and-testing/README.md

 1. Differences between using _sessions_ or _JSON Web Tokens_ for authentication.

+Sessions are stored on the server and is verified that way.
+JWT's are stored in local storage, i.e. 'client side'

 2. What does `bcrypt` do to help us store passwords in a secure manner.

+Bcrypt 'hashes' the users password and making it so the actual password is never stored in the database, lessening the chance for security issues.

 3. How are unit tests different from integration and end-to-end testing.

+Unit tests check blocks of code, small tests.
+End to end tests the flow of an applications, making the tests larger in nature

 4. How _Test Driven Development_ changes the way we write applications and tests.

+We write tests and build our apps to pass those tests.
+Simplifying our codebase in the process.

 You are expected to be able to answer questions in these areas.
 Your responses contribute to your Sprint Challenge grade.